Angiosperms MCQ Questions and Answers Pdf :

 (b) they are very small

-(c) they loose their wall at maturity
+(c) they lose their wall at maturity

 (d) not covered by any ovary wall